 - While the chicken is marinating, pour 1 litre of water into a large pot.

 - Immediately add 3 chicken stock cubes to the water breaking them down with a wooden spoon.

-- Add 400g of sweetcorn to the water, stiring frequently and once again bring to the boil.
+- Add the tin of sweetcorn to the water, stirring frequently and once bring to a boil.

-- In a seperate small bowl add 1 tbsp of cornflour to 2 tbsp of water and stir until cornflour has disolved.
+- In a separate small bowl, add 1 tablespoon of cornflour to 2 tablespoon of water and whisk until the cornflour has dissolved.

-- Add cornflour to the soup and continue to stir until soup thickens.
-If you want the soup to be thicker add the same ratio to the soup again and stir until you have achieved the desired thickness, and bring to the boil.
+- Add cornflour to the soup and continue to stir until the soup thickens.
+If you want the soup to be thicker, add the same ratio to the soup again and stir until you have achieved the desired thickness, and bring it to a boil.

-- Once soup mixture has boiled, turn heat down to simmer.
+- Once the soup mixture has boiled, turn the heat down to a simmer.

-- Beat 1 egg in a small dish, and very slowly pour the beaten egg into the soup while stirring simultaniously.
+- Beat 1 egg in a small bowl, and slowly pour the beaten egg into the soup in a circular motion while stirring simultaneously.

-- Turn off the heat and serve with some chopped spring onion.
+- Remove from the heat and serve with chopped spring onion.
+Enjoy!